 The Iberian Peninsula, first inhabited around 800,000 BC, has long been subject to foreign influences.
 Indeed, from the 11th century BC, it was colonized by powers from the Eastern Mediterranean, culminating with the arrival of the Romans in 218 BC.
 In the next few hundred years, the Roman way of life was implanted across Spain.
 Their rule endured until the 5th century AD, paving the way for Spain to be conquered by the Visigoths, invades from the north.
 Politically disorganized, they offered little resistance to the Moors, who arrived in 711.

 Enter Asturias.
 Until the 8th century, there is little historical mention of this corner of Spain.
-However, the Reconquest of Spain is held to have begun in 722 when a Moorish force was defeated by Christians at Covadonga in the Picos de Europa.
-Thereafter the Christian Kingdom of Asturias was founded in the 8th century – history records that Oviedo was founded by two monks, Maximo, and Fromestano in 761.
+The Reconquest of Spain is said to have begun in 722 when Christians defeated a Moorish force at Covadonga in the Picos de Europa.
+After that the Christian Kingdom of Asturias was founded in the 8th century – history records that Oviedo was founded by two monks, Maximo, and Fromestano in 761.
 The settlement was built on an uninhabited hillside, and unlike most of Spain, had no Visigothic or Roman heritage.
 Therefore this was an Asturian province in its own right, something that even contemporary Asturians are very proud of.

-After Alfonso’s death, the Royal Court was moved to Leon and the importance of Oviedo would sadly diminish.
-Kings spent less and less time in Oviedo and as a result, Leon surpassed the city in terms of architectural splendor and development.
+After Alfonso’s death, the Royal Court was moved to Leon, and the importance of Oviedo would sadly diminish.
+Kings spent less and less time in Oviedo, and as a result, Leon surpassed the city in terms of architectural splendor and development.
 Meanwhile, the infant Christian Kingdoms in the north – Leon, Castile, Navarra, Aragon, and Catalunya – advanced south gradually in the 11th century, fighting to regain land from the Moors.
 After the fall of Toledo in 1085, the struggle comes increasingly a holy war.
-However, Oviedo was largely removed from the fighting and continued to quietly prosper, albeit its former glory had been significantly reduced.
+However, Oviedo was largely removed from the fighting and continued to prosper quietly, albeit its former glory had been significantly reduced.

 Wine & Gastronomy